medavox/tuki-nuwa/text/philosophy.md

 There's a loose 3-tiered system for the number of syllables a word has:

-Single-syllable words are grammar-glue words, and other very common words.
+Single-syllable words are generally grammar-glue words, or very common words.

 Double-syllable lexemes are used for common function words (be, do, go, food/feed etc).